 Purpose and Goals for Video Enhancement

-One of the goals of forensic video enhancement, in some cases, is to be able to see persons faces better than they are when viewing the video without video enhancement.
-In this case, comparative analysis is performed after video enhancement in an attempt to determine the identity of a person in a video recording.
+One of the goals of forensic video enhancement, in some cases, is to be able to see person’s faces better than they are when viewing the video without video enhancement.
+In this case, a comparative analysis is performed after video enhancement in an attempt to determine the identity of a person in a video recording.

 Other reasons for forensic video enhancement is to enlarge and clarify a video in order to identify, for instance, the license plate on a car.
 This is more difficult, especially if the car is in motion and the camera is not near the license plate.
-When the car is not moving and the license plate is in close proximity to the camera, a video forensic expert can use frame averaging to combine the best pixel quality for a successful video enhancement.
+When the car is not moving and the license plate is in close proximity to the camera, a video forensic expert can use frame averaging to combine the best pixel quality for successful video enhancement.